bhatti/formicary/public/docs/swagger.md

 # Formicary API
-The formicary is a distributed job management system based on leader/follower design for executing a directed acyclic graph of tasks.
+The formicary is a distributed job management system based on *Leader-Follower* design for executing a directed acyclic graph of tasks.

 ## Version: 0.0.1